"SoloQuest School and Learning Center can help your family customize a school program so your child will be successful."

 SoloQuest has teachers on staff with training and experience in working with Special Education students.
-We use the 1 to 1 instructional model to accommodate your student's different learning styles and to identify and focus on special needs.
+We use the one-to-one instructional model to accommodate your student's different learning needs and to identify and focus on special needs.

 Cognitive processing skills enable us to understand, interpret and apply information.
 They provide the foundation for learning school subjects.
 Underdeveloped cognitive skills hinder the way a student processes information and learns.
 We provide cognitive skills training to help raise a student's learning potential and lead to gains in intelligence and self-esteem.
 These skills translate to the ability to learn and perform well in school.